 Role: Solo Designer and Researcher

 I have been real estate adjacent my entire life.
-My mom is in real estate.
-I grew up around it.
-When I relocated to Puerto Rico in 2025 I was surrounded by it again, but this time I was also deep into learning AI product design through certifications, coursework, and a lot of self-directed building.
+When I relocated to Puerto Rico I was surrounded by it again, but this time I was also deep into learning AI product design through certifications, coursework, and a lot of self-directed building.

 I wanted to practice on a real problem.
-Not a prompt someone handed me, not a redesign exercise.
+Not a prompt someone handed me.
 An actual gap I could see with my own eyes.

 Property management in markets like Puerto Rico runs almost entirely on informal communication.
 Maintenance requests come in through WhatsApp, text, and email.
 There is no central system.
 No audit trail.
 No structure.